Why this service was created?

 1. We do not record any personal data on the website for our own purposes.

 2. To remember the filter settings as well as for the Previously Viewed News function, the website generates a random identifier and stores it temporarily on the Visitor's device in a single cookie, which is necessary for the functioning of the website.
 By visiting the site, the Visitor agrees to its use.
-All other cookies are optional and the site will ask for the Visitor's consent to use them.
-The Visitior can change the settings at any time by the Privacy function in the bottom left corner.

 3. The use of a link that allows the current filter setting to be reused on multiple devices and that includes the unique random code mentioned in point 2 (save, store, keep secret, discard or reuse) is the responsibility and free choice of the Visitor.
 Codes and their associated settings will be automatically deleted upon request or after 45 days of non-use.